jiuyingzhiyu/DDA2001-Introduction-to-Data-Science--25-Spring/Notes/Probability.md

 ## 1.10 Birthday Paradox

-Question: in a room with \(n\) people, what is the probability that at least two people share a birthday?
+Question: in a room with $n$ people, what is the probability that at least two people share a birthday?

 Use the complement: